-Query Editor takes a few seconds to initialize and connect to Query Service when it is opened.
-Console tells you when it is connected, as shown below.
+The Query Editor takes a few seconds to initialize and connect to Query Service when it is opened.
+The console tells you when it is connected, as shown below.
 If you attempt to run a query before the editor has connected, it delays execution until the connection is complete.

-Queries executed from Query Editor run interactively.
-This means that if you close the browser or navigate away, the query is canceled.
-This is also true for queries made to generate datasets from query outputs.
+Queries executed from Query Editor run interactively which means that if you close the browser or navigate away, the query is cancelled.
+The same is true for queries made to generate datasets from query outputs.

 Using Query Editor, you can write, execute, and save queries for customer experience data.
-All queries executed in Query Editor, or saved, are available to all users in your organization with access to Query Service.
+All queries executed, or saved in Query Editor are available to all users in your organization with access to Query Service.

 Query Editor is organized to make writing queries as easy as possible.
-The screenshot below shows how the editor appears in the UI, with the Play button and SQL entry field highlighted.
+The screenshot below shows how the editor appears in the UI, with the SQL entry field and Play highlighted.

-To minimize your development time, it is recommended that you develop your queries with limits on the rows returned.
+To minimize your development time, you are recommended to develop your queries with limits on the number of rows returned.
 For example,

 SELECT fields FROM table WHERE conditions LIMIT number_of_rows.
 After you have verified that your query produces the expected output, remove the limits and run the query with